lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

     bone:~$ gpioset --mode=time --sec=2 1 22=1
     bone:~$ gpioset --mode=time --sec=2 1 22=0

-The first command sets chip 1, line 22 (the usr1 led) to 1 (on) for 2 seconds.
+The first command sets chip 1, line 22 (the usr1 LED) to 1 (on) for 2 seconds.
 The second command turns it off for 2 seconds.

 Try it for the other LEDs.